jfisteus/eyegrade/doc/user-manual/user-manual.rst

 In addition, Eyegrade will automatically create the ``exam.eye`` file needed to grade the exams, or update it if it already exists.

+If Eyegrade encounters an error in the process, you'll see the reason of the error in one of the following two ways:

+- If the error is in the XML syntax of the file with the questions, you'll get the error message and line of the XML file in which it was encountered.

+- If the error is in your LaTeX template or in the LaTeX markup of your questions, you'll get the output of the LaTeX command, which will tell the line in which it happened relative to the temporary LaTeX file Eyegrade has created (e.g. `exam-0.tex`).
+  Eyegrade will leave this file, as well as the full transcript of the error (e.g. `exam-0.log`) in the same directory in which the output would be produced in order to help you locate the reason of the error.

 The script `create_exam.py` has other features, like creating just the front page of the exam (no questions needed).
 They can be explored with